 Leadership & Mediation

 Explores communication methods to give tangible form to valuable information throughout the development process.

 This course teaches students how to use communication methods to accelerate synthesis and give tangible form to valuable information throughout the development process.
 Students explore relevant theories of language, visual perception, visual representation, and communication.
 Through a mix of lecture, group activities, critique, and exercises, students receive hands-on experience to ensure concepts are well understood.

 Upon completion of the course, students will be able to articulate and apply communication techniques at three points in the design process.

 The front end of the planning process is information-intensive and highly analytic.
 Here we look at models for describing and structuring the resulting mess.
 This includes visual forms that create simple, compact, coherent representations of complex data.

 2. Tools for diffusing research findings inside the organization

 In typical business consulting, the research is considered a means to an end, rather than as a separate value stream that can inform an organization separately from the final concepts.
 In this section, we survey techniques for embodying and diffusing research findings in ways that make sense to the organizational culture you are designing for.

 3. Framing techniques for strategic positioning

 Getting the story straight so that it’s clear and powerful is a perennial challenge in design planning.
-The most common mistake is to recite a linear timeline of the project and findings, which takes the fresh energy in the room and spends it on information of secondary importance.
+The most common mistake is to recite a linear timeline of the project and findings, which takes the fresh energy in the room and spends it on the information of secondary importance.
 What we need to learn is how to lead with knowledge, not process.
-Framing techniques help break the “agony of square one” and create a new space for thinking that drive emotional and intellectual contact with the work.
+Framing techniques help break the “agony of square one” and create a new space for thinking that drives emotional and intellectual contact with the work.